How to get a Home Loan

 Stage 1 - get your personal finances in order

-- Savings / deposit - To purchase any property you will require a deposit.
+- Income, savings & deposit - Know what your income is and understand what your base income is vs total income in case your package includes superannuation.
+This can vary your acceptable income for borrowing capacity significantly.
+To purchase any property you will require a deposit.
 This can be achieved through savings, a gift from family or through a guarantee however lenders will expect you to demonstrate that you have the ability to save money and make repayments.

 - Budget - It is important to understand your ongoing personal living expenses.
 If you have never looked at what you spend each month, then now your chance to open those bank account statements and have a really good look.
 You will need to declare what your ongoing monthly living expenses are to get a home loan.
 Understanding what you spend money on can also highlight where you can reduce expenses, save money and this process can also assist determine what repayments you could afford.